- Allergic Living - http://allergicliving.com -

 • Review the online allergy policies of the airlines that fly to your destination.
 For example, if you’re dealing with peanut or nut allergies, look for an airline that does not serve them.
 Passengers will still carry on these snacks but your child’s likelihood of exposure will be reduced.

 • Call potential airlines to clarify policies.
 For example, an airline might note that they serve tree nuts in first class, but not mention that they actually warm up loose mixed nuts in the kitchen area.
 Some airlines that serve peanuts, like Southwest Airlines, are reliable about serving an alternative (peanut- and nut-free) snacks to all passengers upon request.

 • Before you purchase the tickets, be sure you’re clear on exactly what the airline is willing to do, and keep notes on conversations.
 Some airlines will provide a “buffer zone” where they will ask passengers around you not to eat the allergenic food.
 Many will let you pre-board to wipe down seats (in case of food residue).
-With the exception of JetBlue, most airlines today will not make an announcement asking passengers to refrain from eating nuts, peanuts or other allergens.
+Most airlines today will not make an announcement asking passengers to refrain from eating nuts, peanuts or other allergens.